Jorge-Henriquez-Tolhuysen/Resume/English.md

 ---

 ### Degrees/Education
-- From 1989 to 1994, Electronic Engineering, degree obtained at Universidad Técnica Federico Santa Maria in Valparaiso, Chile.
+- From 1989 to 1994, Electronic Engineering, degree obtained at Universidad Técnica Federico Santa Maria in Valparaiso, Chile, Teacher’s assistant for Computer Programming in Pascal and Telephony.
-- From 2013 to 2016, Accounting and Auditing, All courses taken and passed, two consecutive years best business student award, without obtaining the degree at Universidad Tecnólogica de Chile, in Osorno, Chile.
+- From 2013 to 2016, Accounting and Auditing, All courses taken and passed, without obtaining a degree, at Universidad Tecnológica de Chile INACAP, two consecutive years best business student award.